Mission E4 currently has more than 3000 children in school in Haiti and Albania

 - Free medical care at our clinics

-I am a boy in kindergarten at the Lafferonnay school in the village where I live.
-I was born on June 16, 2011.
+I am a boy in the first grade at the Fauche school.
+I was born on August 10, 2010.

 I am a boy in kindergarten at the Lacul school in the village where I live.
 I was born on September 10, 2009.

-I am a girl in Kindergarten at the Lafferonnay school.
-I was born on February 17, 2011
+I am a boy in preschool at the Lacul school.
+I was born on August 17, 2015.

-I am a girl in 2nd grade at the Lafferonnay school.
-I was born on June 6th, 2010.
+I am a girl in preschool at the Fauche school.
+I was born on December 12, 2012.

-I am a boy in preschool at the Fauche school.
-I was born on October 7, 2012.
+I am a girl in preschool at the Fauche school.
+I was born on April 11, 2014.